Evan-Balson/Footballer_Skills_CLI/README.md

 ## Description:
-Footballer_Skills.py: Explores Basic Python Principles, showcasing the flexibility of this IDE in computing.
+Footballer_Skills.py: Explores Essential Python Principles, showcasing the flexibility of this IDE in computing.
 It will explore fundamental arithmetic, subroutines, and control flow with sample a sample program which we will develop into an advanced program with robust error & exception handlining:

 ## Solution for Basic Program:
 * [x] Design pseudocode or draw a flowchart for the program.